sageyu123/fasr-website/includes/fasr-specifications.md

-### Reference FASR Specifications
-(The specifications below will be refined with community input, hardware development, and trade-off considerations.)
+The working reference design below is evolving with community input—new science use cases help refine these targets and trade-offs.
 <div style="clear: both;"></div>

 | Specification | Value |